-- 1. Describe the Space Time MIMO concept of Wireless Communication Systems - 2.
-Determine the capacity, and bit error rate for a given digital modulation scheme of SIMO, MISO and MIMO wireless communication system in Rayleigh Frequency flat fading environment. - 3.
-Determine the capacity, and bit error rate for a given digital modulation scheme of SIMO, MISO and MIMO wireless communication system in frequency selective fading environment. - 4.
-Describe the OFDM and Spread Spectrum Modulation Techniques in Space Time Wireless Communications. - 5.
-Describe the Space Time coding and Optimal Pre filter Design in the absence of CSIT and presence of CSIT. - 6.
-Design a Space Time MIMO wireless communication Receiver architectures as per given specifications.
+CO1.
+Describe the Space Time MIMO concept of wireless communication Understand systems.
+CO2.
+Determine the capacity and bit error rate for a given digital modulation scheme of SIMO, MISO and MIMO wireless communication system in Rayleigh frequency flat and frequency selective fading environment.
+Apply CO3.
+Apply OFDM and spread spectrum modulation techniques in space time wireless communications Apply CO4.
+Analyze the space time coding and optimal pre-filter design in the absence of CSIT and presence of CSIT Analyze CO5.
+Design a space time MIMO wireless communication receiver architecture as per given specifications Apply